Ankithasrao/CICD-project---multi-stage-multi-agent-pipeline/README.md

-# CICD project-1  : multi-stage-multi-agent-pipeline
+# CICD project-1  : 2-tier-architecture, multi-agent-pipeline
 ## In this project using Docker-as-slave/agent we are building the multi-stage jenkins pipeline.
 Install Jenkins, configure Docker as slave, set up cicd, deploy applications to k8s using Argo CD in GitOps way.